DavideFioravanti/tplink-msg/README.md

 0X02 (2 byte)
-First part of the timer?
+First part of the counter?